Statistical Emulations of Human Operational Motions in Industrial Environments: Background: Shape Representation and Sequence Registration

 \subsection{Temporal Alignment Based on S-TSRVF}

-Although each posture is invariant to location, body size, and body ratio, a posture sequence is indexed by time.
-These sequences may have phase variability, {\it i.e.}, different execution rates of activities.
-For example, Fig.~\ref{fig:3-2} shows two identical posture sequences processed with actions performed at different rates.
-We need to separate the phase from the motion and focus on the motion itself.
+Although each posture is invariant to location, body size, and body ratio, a posture sequence indexed by the execution time may have phase variability, {\it i.e.}, different execution rates of activities across different agents (\textit{e.g.}, Fig.~\ref{fig:3-1}(c) shows two identical posture sequences performed at different rates).
+When considering motion models, this variability becomes a nuisance and needs to be separated from the sequence data.
+In other words, we need to temporally register different sequences.
+In the following, we will assume that all sequences have similar starting and ending postures.
+In general, one has to register even the end points of the sequence, but this issue does not arise here in the datasets used.

 We can express the posture sequence as a smooth map on a normalized time interval $[0,1]$, $\alpha:[0,1]\rightarrow \mathcal{Y}$.
 Let $\mathcal{A}$ denote the space of all posture sequences, $\mathcal{A}=\{\alpha:[0,1]\rightarrow \mathcal{Y},\ \alpha~~\mbox{is smooth}\}$.
 The distance between two sequences $\alpha_1$ and $\alpha_2$ can be defined as